-At the 2019 annual meeting of stockholders held on April 23, 2019, a significant majority (approximately 75%) of our stockholders that voted at the annual meeting with respect to the proposal, voted in favor of the proposal to elect each of Messrs.
-Browning, Henderson and Moriarty as Class I directors to serve until our 2022 annual meeting of stockholders and until their successors are duly elected and qualify.
+At the 2021 annual meeting of stockholders held on May 25, 2021, a significant majority of our stockholders that voted at the annual meeting with respect to the proposal, voted in favor of the proposal to elect each of Messrs.
+April, Arougheti and Skinner as Class III directors to serve until our 2024 annual meeting of stockholders and until their successors are duly elected and qualify.
 In connection with the proposal, we engaged in stockholder outreach regarding our corporate governance policies and practices.
-Among other matters discussed with our stockholders, we sought feedback on the recommendation of Institutional Shareholder Services ("ISS"), an institutional shareholder advisory firm, that stockholders withhold votes from the proposed Class I directors at the 2019 annual meeting of stockholders due to our Board having the exclusive power to amend our Bylaws and our corporate governance policies.
-See "-Board Leadership Structure" above.

 We reexamine our corporate governance policies on an ongoing basis to ensure that they continue to meet our needs.
-This examination includes discussion of, among other matters, our corporate policies, committee charters, rights of our stockholders, provisions of our Charter and Bylaws and Maryland law which is applicable to us.
-As a result of such reexamination and in consideration of the feedback received from our stockholders, we adopted, as part of our insider trading policy, prohibitions against the use of margin accounts and pledging with respect to Company securities.
-See "-Pledging of Company Securities" above.
+This examination includes discussion of, among other matters, our corporate policies, committee charters, rights of our stockholders, provisions of our Charter and Bylaws and provisions of Maryland law that are applicable to us.
+As a result of such reexamination and in consideration of the feedback received from our stockholders, over the past few years we have implemented the following changes: